verner002/os/docs/etbfs/etbfs.md

 ```

 ## Block
-- is a group of sectors (typically 1 KiB to 8 KiB).
+- is a group of sectors (typically 4 KiB, same as the page size).
 - contains the data of the file/directory/etc.
 - blocks are numbered from 0.
 - first (logical) block in the file system doesn't have to be the first physical block (drive can be separated into partitions).

 ## Block Group
 - is a group of blocks.
+- described by Block Group Descriptor Table.

 ## INode
 - represents a file, directory, etc.